Jersey explosion: Seven victims named by police

 The explosion happened at the three-storey Haut du Mont residential block on Pier Road, St Helier, on Saturday at about 04:00 GMT.

+People gathered for a minute's silence held at 11:00 on Monday and flags will be flown at half-mast until sunset on 23 December, the Government of Jersey said.

+Books of condolence are also being made available at parish and public halls.

-It came just two days after three local fishermen went missing after a crash between their fishing boat and a ferry.
+The explosion happened just two days after three local fishermen went missing after a crash between their fishing boat and a ferry.